davidakennedy/accessible-zen/readme.md

 *I may change the theme significantly before its official release*.

+Once the theme hits a stable release, I'll submit it to the [WordPress theme repository](http://wordpress.org/themes/).

 I'd love to hear what you think!
 You can submit feedback on the [Github issues section](https://github.com/davidakennedy/Accessible-Zen/issues), or by emailing me at me (at) davidakennedy dot com.

 ## Features